 Harry took a deep, shaky breath and at once, he calmed down.
 He had always been able to control his emotions.
 There was a focus on which he could draw from that helped him maintain an expressionless facade all the time.
 He didn't know what it was, but perhaps it was his mystery force?
 He certainly wasn't going to complain.
 Maybe he should try to do something, like levitating an object.
 That would prove his theory about some arcane power.

 If he survived tonight's beating, that is.
 Harry knew that there was no escaping this.
 Aunt Petunia had been called to the school because of the incident.

 As soon as he entered the house, he focused on finishing his chores quietly in order to get back to his cupboard as soon as possible.
 He could see Aunt Petunia seething in the background.
 He wanted to get back to the cupboard before his uncle could come home.
 Maybe then, he could avoid the beating that would follow, but he wasn't stupid enough to expect it.
 Once he finished cooking dinner, he closed the door of his cupboard, just as Uncle Vernon entered the house in a towering rage.
-Harry's hands trembled in fear as he heard Aunt Petunia screech loudly, telling her husband about the incident at school.
+Harry's thin form trembled in fear as he heard Aunt Petunia screech loudly, telling her husband about the incident at school.